npm/npm/doc/bundle.md

 To bundle all the dependencies of a given package, run `npm bundle` without any arguments.

+To completely remove the bundle folder, run `npm bundle destroy`.

 To operate on the bundle packages, any npm command and arguments may be passed to the `npm bundle` command.
 For example, to install a package